 Which types of retirement savings accounts should I consider?

-When it comes to saving for your future, there are a number of decisions to navigate — from how to set your goals to how much to set aside — but the area that gives many savers pause is choosing which types of tax-advantaged retirement accounts to use.
-While you may be familiar with — or even already be using — several types of accounts, the question may remain: What's the right retirement account for me?
+When it comes to saving for your future, there are many decisions to navigate — from how to set your goals to how much to set aside for each — but the area that gives many savers pause is choosing which types of tax-advantaged retirement accounts to use.
+While you may be familiar with — or even already using — several types of accounts, the question may remain: Which are the right accounts for me to use in saving for retirement?

-Here is an overview of three common types of retirement savings accounts that come with tax advantages — allowing you to save money that would otherwise go to taxes — and the key characteristics to know about them.
+Here is an overview of three common types of savings accounts that come with tax advantages — allowing you to save money for retirement that would otherwise go to taxes — and the key characteristics to know about them.

 Making the most of your retirement savings choices now — even in seemingly small ways — can add up over the years and help you be better prepared for the unexpected down the road.